kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 Duplicate words.

-No.of words contain in the page.
+No.of words in the page.

 ![toggle](./images/Dotatoggle.png)

-## Toggle Button
+## Toggle Controls

-Upon clicking on toggle button the toggle will hide all the button on the page
+Upon clicking on toggle button the toggle will hide all the button present on the bottom of the page.

 ![toggle](./images/toggle1.png)
 ![tg](./images/toggle2.png)